 Regardless of your approach, these elements should be kept familiar and predictable throughout the app to create an overall lasting experience.

-Great design needs great content.
+An amazing mobile app design needs great content.

 With any website or app, your content and tone should be considered during the prototyping stage to make sure your design choices align with your copy choices and vice versa.